opentok/opentok-ios-sdk-samples/9.Ringtones/README.md

 Project 9: Play a Ringtone
 ==========================

-This project extends on the work done in Project 7 (External Audio Device) by extending the sample audio driver with an AVAudioPlayer controller, which will play a short ringtone while waiting for the subscriber to connect to the client device.
+This project extends on the work done in Project 3 (Custom-Audio-Driver) by extending the sample audio driver with an AVAudioPlayer controller, which will play a short ringtone while waiting for the subscriber to connect to the client device.